mwherman2000/did-uri-spec/README.md

 ### Goals

-The primaary goal of this specification is to document the development of the `did-url-spec` version of the `did-url` grammar as well as to publish the final version of the grammar.
+The primary goal of this specification is to document the development of the `did-url-spec` version of the `did-url` grammar as well as to publish the final version of the grammar.

 ### Drivers

-In the Feb.
+During the Feb.
 21, 2019 DID Resolution community call, there was a early/initial discussion about using an HTTP binding pattern such as:

 >`http://uniresolver.io/resolve/did:xyz:1234`